irzelindo/Jornal-App/README.md

 * All the CRUD, Database implementations with Room, Best practices to avoid database re-query was implemented with use of Livedata and ViewModel.

+* To install asn Run the App just download and install the .apk file